jammin-create/jammin-create-jambrains/README.md

 # jammin + JamBrains SDK Example

-This project was created with [jammin](https://github.com/FluffyLabs/jammin), FluffyLabs' toolbox for Typeberry builders.
+This project was created with [jammin](https://github.com/FluffyLabs/jammin), FluffyLabs' toolbox for JAM service builders.

 ## What is jammin?

-jammin is a comprehensive toolkit that helps you spin up projects, build services, ship them to a network, and monitor what happens after deploy.
+Learn more about jammin in the [official documentation](https://fluffylabs.dev/jammin/).
 This template uses the **JamBrains SDK** for building JAM services.

 ## Getting Started

+First, install the jammin CLI tool by following the [installation guide](https://fluffylabs.dev/jammin/getting-started.html).

 This project includes:
 - Pre-configured JamBrains SDK service in `services/example`